 The most important information should stand out from the rest in those three seconds and you should be able to recall what that information is.

 Does this all make sense?
 If you use these easy usability conventions, your site will communicate clearly and effectively.
-All professional web design agencies utilize these techniques.
+All professional web design agencies in Seattle utilize these techniques.